Piotr1215/vcluster-yaml-mcp/README.md

 > "What high availability options are available in vCluster v0.19.0?"

 Claude will use:
-- `set-version` to switch to v0.19.0
+- `smart-query` with `--version="v0.19.0"` to find HA-related settings
-- `smart-query` to find HA-related settings
+- No need to "switch" versions - query directly with version parameter

 ### Compare Versions